infinite4evr/special-day-today-bot/README.md

 # specialdaytoadaybot
-A bot which reminds you of the special day today at 00+-3 hours as per local time.
+A bot which reminds you of the special day today at GMT+5:30 hours.